qaiswardag/laravel_vue_directory_and_job_board_theme/README.md

 Laravel, Vue, and Nuxt, a Page Builder, Listing Directory, Blog, and Job Board Theme.

+I would greatly appreciate if you could star the GitHub repository.
+It helps to boost the visibility of this project and encourages me to continue adding new features.

 [Play around with the demo app](https://www.myissue.io)

 # Technologies and Frameworks